zoho/zoho-iot-sdk-c/README.md

 >NOTE: This SDK is developed and tested on GCC & G++ version 8.
 If you face any build issues on the different versions, then try again with the specified version.

-If you need to run the tests, the following packages are required in addition.
+If you need to run the tests, the following packages need to be installed.

 - `cmocka`
 - `lcov`